i1u5/Eikon/README.md

 # Eikon

-A read-only self hostable proxy and gallery for Imgur, inspired by [Kevin](https://git.voidnet.tech/kev)'s ["imgin" project (gitea instance)](https://git.voidnet.tech/kev/imgin), but made in Deno with support for more features.
+A read-only self hostable gallery for Imgur, inspired by [Kevin](https://git.voidnet.tech/kev)'s ["imgin" project (gitea instance)](https://git.voidnet.tech/kev/imgin), but made in Deno with support for more features.

+A cloudflare worker is required to proxy, but worry not, it already [exists](https://github.com/i1u5/wrangler-cdn).

 ## License